Siege of Isfahan (1387): Background

 To annex the Muzaffarid kingdom Timur would have to capture its two main cities: Isfahan and Shiraz.
 When in 1387, Timur arrived with his army to Isfahan, It immediately surrendered and so he treated it with relative mercy as he normally did with cities that surrendered.

 Siege

 Soon after, Isfahan revolted against Timur's taxes by killing the tax collectors and some of Timur's soldiers.
 Timur laid siege to the city and recaptured it with little effort.

 Massacre of citizens

-After restoring his control over the city he ordered the massacre of the citizens who resisted; the death toll is reckoned to be at least 70,000.
+After restoring his control over the city he ordered the massacre of the citizens who resisted; the death toll was between 70,000 – 200,000.
 An eye-witness counted more than 28 towers constructed of about 1,500 heads each.
 This has been described as a "systematic use of terror against towns...an integral element of Tamerlane's strategic element" which he viewed as preventing bloodshed by discouraging resistance.
 His massacres were selective and he spared those who were artistic and educated.
-This would later influence the next great Turkic conqueror: Nader Shah.
+This would later influence the next great Iranian conqueror: Nader Shah.